vmware-tanzu/tanzu-framework/docs/api-machinery/tanzu-core-controllers.md

 * Provide guidance on resource naming and versioning.

-## Building Controllers in Core
+## Building Framework Controllers

-The `core` repo is already set up for using Kubebuilder with the domain `tanzu.vmware.com`, which means all the resources created in `core` will end with `tanzu.vmware.com` in its API group.
+The `tanzu-framework` repo is already set up for using Kubebuilder with the domain `tanzu.vmware.com`, which means all the resources created in `tanzu-framework` will end with `tanzu.vmware.com` in its API group.

 ### Create a new API and Controller